eugenefvdm/rust/README.md

 ^C
 ```

-Note: Press control-C to sto.
+Note: Pressing control-C will stop the ping.

 #### search_email